 Career-Focus Hospitality Programs

-Boston University School of Hospitality Administration (SHA), for example, offers a Master of Management in Hospitality (MMH) degree program that can be finished in as little as one year.
-The MMH program allows students to take internships in the summer and it offers a part-time learning option for working professionals to balance their full-time work and graduate studies.
+Boston University (BU) School of Hospitality Administration (SHA), for example, offers a Master of Management in Hospitality (MMH) and a Master of Science in Hospitality Real Estate (MSHRE), both of which can be finished in as little as one year.
+Working professionals can choose to study part-time and finish the program in two years.

 Research-Oriented Hospitality Programs